 Again, it depends on the scope of your restoration project and our current workload and schedule.
 If your definition of a restoration is new carpeting and upholstery, the job can take a couple of weeks.
 If your definition of a restoration is changing the color scheme of your runabout's exterior and interior, adding new electronics, etc., the project could take months.
 If your definition of a restoration is a complete interior remodel of a 50' yacht, the project could take an entire fall-winter season or longer.

 Can I get financing for a boat restoration?

 Yes!
-We are working with SunTrust Bank and their LightStream division for boat repair and restoration loans.
+We accept PayPal credit (no payments and no interest for 6 months on purchases over $99!).
+We also work with SunTrust Bank and their LightStream division for boat repair and restoration loans.
 They offer competitive rates and provide a good option for those looking to avoid using a home equity line of credit, savings or credit card.
 We regularly review the financial industry for options in getting our clients the best financing options and rates, for those who prefer to finance large repairs or restoration projects.
 Surprisingly, there are very few firms that provide boat repair/restoration financing, despite offering the same service for automotive clientele.
 You can be sure that when new or alternative loan options become available we will surely post the information to our site!

 Does a restoration increase the value of my boat?